 Once the manuscript has been registered (as a regular manuscript or part of a theme issue), the author will receive a manuscript number from the online editorial support system, the Copernicus Office Editor, and will be asked to upload the manuscript files as described in the manuscript submission.

 - The Copernicus Publications Editorial Support performs an incoming inspection of the submitted files and consults the author if necessary.
-The files may not contain the names and affiliations of the authors (double-blind peer-review process).
+The files may not contain the names and affiliations of the authors (double-anonymized peer-review process).
 A plagiarism check is applied and a report is available to editors and referees (if applicable).

 - The Copernicus Office Editor assigns the manuscript to the editor/theme issue editor covering the relevant subject areas.
 She/he gets access to the entire manuscript.

 - The editor/theme issue editor nominates at least four independent referees.
-As soon as a referee has agreed, she/he receives the manuscript without the names of the authors and their affiliations (double-blind peer-review process).
+As soon as a referee has agreed, she/he receives the manuscript without the names of the authors and their affiliations (double-anonymized peer-review process).

 - Once at least two independent referee reports have been received, the Copernicus Office Editor contacts the editor/theme issue editor to read these reports and to make a decision.
 In addition to acceptance/rejection, the editor/theme issue editor can request technical corrections (no further review), minor revisions (further review by editor/theme issue editor only), as well as major revisions (further review by referees and editor/theme issue editor).

-- The Copernicus Office Editor informs the author of the manuscript about the decision and provides a link to the reports of the editor/theme issue editor and the referees, which do not contain the names of the referees (double-blind peer-review process).
+- The Copernicus Office Editor informs the author of the manuscript about the decision and provides a link to the reports of the editor/theme issue editor and the referees, which do not contain the names of the referees (double-anonymized peer-review process).